Batmanian/KeithDunstan/src/posts/no-brains-at-all/11_the_antis.md

 The eating of footballs became popular.
 How wonderful it would be if we could recycle all footballs and turn them into food, we thought.
 We bought a fresh football, boiled it for several days, minced it and, with the aid of carrots, onions, tomatoes and lots of herbs, Peter Russell-Clarke, our cooking expert, turned it into a lovely curry.
 We served it nice and hot at our 1988 Wilkie award ceremony when Terry Lane, writer and ABC broadcaster, was our Wilkie winner.

 Sometimes it seemed God was not quite on the side of anti-football.
-One year Robert Joyce, a sky-writing pilot, offered to draw the Anti Football League symbol across the Melbumian sky.
+One year Robert Joyce, a sky-writing pilot, offered to draw the Anti Football League symbol across the Melburnian sky.
 We asked him if he could do it for us on the next Saturday, right above the Melbourne Cricket Ground where the Demons would be indulging in their regular clash with the Magpies.

 Mr Joyce took off in his small aeroplane and he did indeed draw in smoke a wonderful anti-football cube plus the letters AFL.
 He had suggested the right height for our symbol would be 3000 metres.
 There was just one thing wrong with this, the wind at 3000 metres on that day was blowing at 160 kilometres an hour.
 By the time Robert Joyce had finished his sky writing the symbol was somewhere over Dandenong.
 It all seemed a failure, a disaster.
 However, on the Tuesday morning this letter arrived from Mrs Lesley Dingle of Mitcham: